woct0rdho/triton-windows/README.md

     * If you don't want to install the whole Visual Studio, you can just install [Visual Studio Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe)
 * Visual Studio >= 2017 is supported
 * When installing Visual Studio, choose 'Desktop development with C++'.
 This gives you MSVC and Windows SDK
-* The wheels are built with MSVC v143 and Windows SDK 10.0.26100.0, and any recent version in Visual Studio >= 2017 should work
+* Any recent version of MSVC and Windows SDK in Visual Studio >= 2017 should work

 Then you need to add the path containing `cl.exe` to the Windows `PATH`:
 * The path is like `C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Tools\MSVC\14.43.34808\bin\Hostx64\x64`